 We take this opportunity to thank our valued unit holders for the confidence placed in us, which has been a great source of encouragement.
+We believe we will be able to provide a consistent return to the unit holders.
 We also place on record our appreciation for the unstinted support and cooperation extended by the Securities and Exchange Commission of Sri Lanka, the Trustee, National Savings Bank and Custodian Bank of Ceylon.